-Authorized Harley-Davidson dealers are independently owned and operated and may sell non-Harley-Davidson products.
-Because of this, HARLEY-DAVIDSON IS NOT RESPONSIBLE FOR THE SAFETY, QUALITY, OR SUITABILITY OF ANY NON-HARLEY-DAVIDSON PART, ACCESSORY OR DESIGN MODIFICATION INCLUDING, BUT NOT LIMITED TO, LABOR WHICH MAY BE SOLD AND/OR INSTALLED BY AUTHORIZED HARLEY-DAVIDSON DEALERS.
+- Authorized Harley-Davidson dealers are independently owned and operated and may sell non-Harley-Davidson products.
+Because of this, HARLEY-DAVIDSON IS NOT RESPONSIBLE FOR THE SAFETY, QUALITY, OR SUITABILITY OF ANY NON-HARLEY-DAVIDSON PART, ACCESSORY OR DESIGN MODIFICATION INCLUDING, BUT NOT LIMITED TO, LABOR WHICH MAY BE SOLD AND/OR INSTALLED BY AUTHORIZED HARLEY-DAVIDSON DEALERS. - This limited warranty is a contract between you and Harley-Davidson.
+It is separate and apart from any warranty or service plan you may receive or purchase from an authorized Harley-Davidson dealer.
+An authorized Harley-Davidson dealer is not authorized to alter, modify, expand, or in any way change the terms and conditions of this limited warranty. - 3.
+Any warranty work or parts replacement authorized by Harley-Davidson will not preclude Harley-Davidson from later relying on any exclusion where applicable.

-- 4. Harley-Davidson and its authorized dealers reserve the right to modify or service motorcycles designed and manufactured by Harley-Davidson at any time without incurring any additional obligation to make the same alteration or change to a motorcycle previously built and sold.
+- Harley-Davidson and its authorized dealers reserve the right to modify or service motorcycles designed and manufactured by Harley-Davidson at any time without incurring any additional obligation to make the same alteration or change to a motorcycle previously built and sold.
 Harley-Davidson reserves the right to provide post-warranty repairs, conduct repair campaigns, offer good-will or customer satisfaction repairs or extend the warranty coverage for certain motorcycles at its sole discretion.
-Said repairs or extensions of warranty coverage in no way obligates Harley-Davidson to provide similar accommodations to other owners of similar motorcycles.
+Said repairs or extensions of warranty coverage in no way obligate Harley- Davidson to provide similar accommodations to other owners of similar motorcycles.
 Sometimes Harley-Davidson may offer a special adjustment program to pay all or part of the cost of certain repairs beyond the terms of your limited warranty.
-Check with your authorized Harley-Davidson dealer to learn whether such programs are available to you.
-Your state may prohibit these types of offers, in which case, they may not be available to you. - 5.
-The fact that a part is labeled or branded Harley-Davidson does not necessarily make it appropriate or warranted for the make and model of your motorcycle.
-The use of parts not designed and tested for your motorcycle may have negative consequences on the performance of your motorcycle and may cause damage or defects not covered by this limited warranty.
+Check with your authorized Harley-Davidson dealer to learn whether such programs are available.
+Your state may prohibit these types of offers, in which case, they may not be available. - 5.
+The fact that a part is labeled, or branded Harley-Davidson does not necessarily make it appropriate or warranted for the make and model of the motorcycle.
+The use of parts not designed and tested for the motorcycle may have negative consequences on the performance of the motorcycle and may create conditions not covered by the limited warranty.